frankbrown6611/By-the-Power-of-Python/README.md

 ### For Loop

 `For` is an iteration keyword in Python.
 Keywords are reserved so they can't be used as a variable, function, or other identifier.
+A `For` Loop repeats (iterates) a block of code within an iterable object such as list, tuple, dictionary, range, strings

 # Example headings